-This 2-semester sequence, usually taken in the second year, provides students an opportunity to integrate findings from diverse methods and populations, as applied in a series of content-based modules (e.g., Attention, Decision Making, Concepts).
+This 2-semester sequence provides students an opportunity to integrate findings from diverse methods and populations, as applied in a series of content-based modules (e.g., Attention, Decision Making, Concepts).
 This course is mostly discussion based, with frequent writing assignments.
 AS.200.654 & AS.200.655